designerbrett/trestles-hugo/site/content/post/why-is-chiropractic-preventative-care-not-included-in-obamacare.md

 ---
 title: Why is Chiropractic preventative care not included in Obamacare?
 date: 2013-10-28T07:02:00.000Z
-tags: ["Preventative obamacare" "San Clemente Chiropractor" "obamacare chiropractic" "chiropractor san clemente" "obamacare and chiropractic" "obamacare preventative"]
+tags: ["Preventative obamacare", "San Clemente Chiropractor", "obamacare chiropractic", "chiropractor san clemente", "obamacare and chiropractic", "obamacare preventative"]
 description: >-
   Last week I posted a picture of a woman getting an ultrasound.
 This meme is